pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

         return ret
 ```

-Finally, we can `pop` by updating the windowed store,
+Finally, we `pop` by updating the windowed store,
 advancing our `pop_idx`, and calling the `maintain` method.

 ```